-On a beach in Portugal, divides of language, age and culture are forgotten as a traveler fishes for clams alongside a local family.
+On a beach in Portugal, cultural divides are forgotten as a traveler fishes for clams alongside a local family.

 “¿Qué están buscando?”
 I ask the young woman sitting on an upturned bucket in the sand.
 It seems an awkward seat to me since it is not far off the ground and her legs are pigeoned out to the sides.
 It does, however, succeed in keeping her butt dry, which I’m sure is its purpose.
 She shakes her head and gives me a sheepish smile that says she doesn’t understand.
 I’ve pulled the same face enough times to recognize it.